CAPSELOCKE/CAPSELOCKE/DOINGS.md

   * mainly fine, need to deal with a few tweets that are coming out like '"', ';', ':'
 * next: email error report
   * using SendGrid for this
+* realised that some tweets started with "d " and were being interpreted as direct messages.
+Added fix to stop tweet at word boundaries to avoid splitting words